Guidance on Managing and Archiving Web Content

 To effectively manage web content, the following considerations should be addressed:

 1. Before identifying web content to be archived, a thorough evaluation of the entire site should be completed.
-It is recommended that institutions use the Reduce the ROT process to complete the evaluation.
+It is recommended that departments ensure ongoing content review and management of redundant, outdated and trivial (ROT) content.

-4. Clear authorities for the approval to archive content (business owners in consultation with the Senior Departmental Official) need to be established, documented, and communicated.
+4. Clear authorities for the approval to archive content (business owners in consultation with the departmental official delegated by the chief information officer) need to be established, documented and communicated.

-5. Retention schedules should clearly identify the date previously archived web content should be removed from the institution's website.
-These schedules need to be aligned with the institution's approved records retention and disposition schedules.
+5. Retention schedules should clearly identify the date that previously archived web content should be removed from the department’s website.
+These schedules need to be aligned with the department’s approved records retention and disposition schedules.

-6. Archived web content must be clearly marked (archived) on the website as detailed in the Guidance on Implementing the Standard on Web Usability; this includes updating the metadata elements.
+6. Archived web content must be clearly marked on the website as being archived, as set out in Guidance on Implementing the Standard on Web Usability.
+Archiving web content includes updating the metadata elements.

 7. Details on where or how users can access web archived content, and how long this content will remain accessible online, should be communicated to potential users via the website.

 1. Web content that is also available on another site should be removed, not web archived.
-Instead pointers/links should be provided to the other site.
+Instead, pointers and links should be provided to the other site.

 3. Technical capacity limitations, recent usage statistics and relevance should be considered when determining how long to keep information on the web.

-e.g. New Releases and Notices: Analytics show that the rate of online access drops dramatically after 2 years.
-Institutions should remove News Releases and Notices from current web content after 2 years.
-Institutions may keep them longer either web archived or within their corporate repositories for internal reference and recordkeeping.
+• Analytics show that the rate of online access drops dramatically after two years.
+Departments should remove news releases and notices from current web content after two years.
+Departments may keep them longer, either web archived or within their corporate repositories, for internal reference and recordkeeping.

 Treasury Board of Canada Secretariat